Dissolutio/battlescape/README.md

 And armies, huh?

+_NOTE_ While working on GameSetup, I wonder in `useBgioG.tsx` if there isn't advantages to spreading the properties into the provided context value, instead of nested under G. 🤔

 ## Different Games Interface -- how to switch games in this or similar repos

 The `SetupDataType` is what gets used to create a match.
 The `setup` function in the actual game file receives that data as props.